 The expression ‘bhante’ is used by monks to address seniors.
 Before his passing away the Buddha instructed the Venerable Ānanda4 that from then onwards a senior Bhikkhu should be addressed accordingly as ‘bhante’, while the elder Bhikkhus should continue to address the junior ones by the term ‘avuso’—‘friend’ as was customary.
 Traditionally it was also used by householders to address Bhikkhus in the literal sense of the word: ‘bhaddaṃ’ + ‘anta’—‘good, lucky’ + ‘ending’: ‘may you be successful in your strivings’.
 When contracted to ‘bhadaṃ + te’—‘hail to thee’ in further contracted form it turns to the respectful address: ‘bhante’—‘Venerable Sir’.

-The sutta is also quoted in long courses and therefore selected here to introduce the collection of texts in the Pāli canon that precedes the Aṅguttaranikāyo, the collection of ‘Connected Discourses’: the Saṃyuttanikāyo.
+The Dutiyachiggaḷayugasutta5 is selected here to introduce the collection of texts in the Pāli canon that precedes the Aṅguttaranikāyo, the collection of ‘Connected Discourses’: the Saṃyuttanikāyo.